 is a monumental, outdoor sculpture commission installed in Laumeier’s Northern Grove—

 the mixed-media artwork uses geometric, abstract shapes found in Azeri carpet patterns.

 Rasulov’s two installations are whimsical, humorous applications of design techniques inspired

 by the artist’s heritage in Azerbaijan.
 Rasulov draws his subject from the traditional cultural

 practices that slowly become erased from the Azerbaijani collective memory in the face of a

 rapidly modernizing and globalizing social-political context.
 Rasulov’s project at Laumeier

-Sculpture Park will continue his current exploration in sculpture based on complex cultural
+Sculpture Park continued his current exploration in sculpture based on complex cultural

 references from the Caucasus.